dereuromark/cakephp-url-cache/README.md

 With the first request with my test it was 9 seconds, the second hit only 1 second.
 So in overall the speed improvement can be **around 10x faster**.
 It really depends on how dynamic your pages and URLs are, though.
-And the above 10000 links is not a realistic scenario, so the overall speed improvement compared to the whole dispatcher process will me usually a lot less.
+And the above 10000 links is not a realistic scenario, so the overall speed improvement compared to the whole dispatcher process will be usually a lot less.
 So you definitely should look into other bottlenecks, usually the DB, opcode caching, and dispatching speed in general.